meta-llama/llama-stack/docs/cli_reference.md

 The `llama` CLI tool helps you setup and use the Llama toolchain & agentic systems.
 It should be available on your path after installing the `llama-stack` package.

 ### Subcommands
-1. `download`: `llama` cli tools supports downloading the model from Meta or HuggingFace.
+1. `download`: `llama` cli tools supports downloading the model from Meta or Hugging Face.
 2. `model`: Lists available models and their properties.
 3. `stack`: Allows you to build and run a Llama Stack server.
 You can read more about this [here](/docs/cli_reference.md#step-3-building-configuring-and-running-llama-stack-servers).